Roksan: Electronics

 Roksan now has over 30 different products which include analogue and digital sources, electronics amplification and loudspeakers for audio as well as home cinema.

 In 2009, following a philosophy of building high quality components at an affordable price, Roksan launched the K2 stereo integrated amplifier.
 At a time when British manufacturers had done away with the phono stage for budget products, the K2 was notable in actually having a 47k ohm input for moving-magnet cartridges.
 The K3 replaced the K2 in 2012, having an uprated power supply and Bluetooth aptX as standard.

 2015 saw the introduction of the blak, a new amplifier with a new 'dual monoblock' design, with XLR inputs, bluetooth and a high performance phono input.

 On 7th of July 2021, the company released their Attessa range, with a turntable, Amplifier, Streamer Amplifier and CD transport.

 The Caspian Series 4G range launched on the 7th October 2024, which included the Caspian 4G Streaming Amplifier and Caspian 4G Integrated Amplifier.
+The Caspian 4G Streaming Pre-Amplifier and Caspian 4G Power Amplifier were added to the range on the 26th January 2026.